Tiergarten (park): Post-war restoration

 On June 2, 1945, the Berlin Magistrate decided they would restore the Greater Tiergarten.
 The first suggestions came in 1946/47.
 Reinhold Lingner and Georg Pniower, Professor of Garden Design at Berlin University, were the first to offer plans, but both were rejected during the division of Berlin by the Allied powers.
 Instead, they decided to follow the plans of the Tiergarten Director Willy Alverdes, whose plan seemed to be a more pragmatic approach: instead of rebuilding the park in a new fashion, Alverdes' plans depended on the existing design of the park.
 He wanted to establish a tranquil, spacious park where one could relax and recover.
 The Tiergarten was re-forested between 1949 and 1959.
 On March 17, 1949, the Lord Mayor Ernst Reuter planted the first tree, a linden, to signify the beginning of the restoration.
 West Germany took over the operation and sponsorship with about 250,000 young trees being delivered to the former capital from all over the Bundesrepublik, even being delivered via plane during the Berlin Blockade.
-Alverdes' plan did away with the pre-existing baroque-styled structures in the park, claiming the style was not in keeping with the period.
+Alverdes's plan did away with the pre-existing baroque-styled structures in the park, claiming the style was not in keeping with the period.
 The combination of baroque and regional art was tossed out.
-Being a very natural park landscape, the Tiergarten was a very important area for rest and relaxation for the West Berliners, who were separated from their homeland by the Berlin Wall.
+Being a very natural park landscape, the Tiergarten was a very important large green space for rest and relaxation for the West Berliners, who were separated from the surrounding East German countryside by the Berlin Wall.

 Several buildings have been added to the area surrounding the park, many of which were constructed by foreign architects.
 The Haus der Kulturen der Welt is a prime example.
 It began construction in 1956 under the initiative of Eleanor Dulles as an American contribution to the Interbau, an International Architecture Exhibition employed to exhibit new social, cultural, and ecological ideas in architecture.